LazaUK/Blender-MiniWonders3D/README.md

-# Blender-MiniWonders3D
-Personal quest to find and re-create in 3D mini-wonders of the world.

-Something that was created by the humans.
-Something that you can hold in your arms and associate with specific geographies.
-Something that is deeply unique and provides insight into the life of people of that specific period of time.
+# Mini-Wonders in 3D: Promoting craftsmanship from around the world

-Morever, I don't want to make it static.
-Somebody once said that "the sculture is a music frozen in stone".
-3D Art breaks some barriers, so for every model I'll shoot a brief video, enriched with some sounds.
+Somebody once said that "the sculture is a music, frozen in stone".
+However, 3D art should not be static!!

+Where possible, I'll try to embed relevant sounds into my animation shots, and will publish them on YouTube.
+Enjoy :-)

 ## Japan - Katana
 | Model | Description |